pardeshiamitsingh/TextGeospatialVisualization/README.md

 		When a term is selected its monthly frequency is highlighted.
 		Users can quickly zoom into a time interval for daily frequency.
 	3)	Relationships Graph:
+		This is displayed using the force layout of D3.
+After entering the search term and hitting over the search button, application searches the term in given data set and finds all the related terms for the entered term and draws a force layout as shown in the screenshot above.